Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 1. Alice is an auditor, Bob is an account holder.
 2. Bob generates a receiver with a sequence number N.
-3. Bob deterministically derives a random nonce to be used as a ChainKD selector:
+3. Bob deterministically derives a random selector to be used with ChainKD:

-        nonce = SHA3(xpub || uint64le(N)[0,16]
+        selector = SHA3(xpub || uint64le(N)[0,16]

-4. Bob derives a one-time key using that nonce:
+4. Bob derives a one-time key using that selector:

-        pubkey = ChainKD-ND(xpub, nonce)
+        pubkey = ChainKD-ND(xpub, selector)

-5. Bob creates a control program where pubkey is annotated with the nonce:
+5. Bob creates a control program where pubkey is annotated with the selector:

-        <pubkey> <nonce> DROP CHECKSIG
+        <pubkey> <selector> DROP CHECKSIG

-    Note: this easily extends to multisig programs: each individual pubkey is annotated with `<nonce> DROP` opcode.
+    This easily extends to multisig programs: each individual pubkey is annotated with `<selector> DROP` opcode in case of multi-party signing:

+        <pk1> <sel1> DROP <pk2> <sel2> DROP <pk3> <sel3> DROP CHECKMULTISIG

+    In case all keys are derived by one party, a shared selector may be used for all keys:

+        <pk1> <pk2> <pk3> <selector> DROP CHECKMULTISIG

 6. Bob sends receiver to a sender Sandy.
 7. Sandy makes payment to that address.